Dumpen/ng2-tooltip/README.md

-# ng2-tooltip
+# ng-tooltip

-Simple tooltip control for your angular2 applications using bootstrap3.
+Simple tooltip control for your angular6 applications using bootstrap3.
 Does not depend of jquery.
 If you want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.

 ![angular 2 tooltip](https://raw.githubusercontent.com/pleerock/ng2-tooltip/master/resources/tooltip-example.png)